andrejjovanovic/terraform/README.md

-# terraform
+# Terraform
-Terraform
+---

-This is an extended Readme file for Terraform repo
+This repo was a playground for working with Terraform, Github and Travis CI, and consists of couple of configuration files for deploying services and instances to aws, azure and gcp.